-(iii) each principal legal authority on which the respondent relies.
+(iii) each principal legal authority on which the respondent relies; and

+(iv) in the case of an appeal under the Criminal Appeals Act 2004 Part 3A — each passage in the appellant’s alleged evidence on which the respondent relies.

 (6) Rule 32(5), with any necessary changes, applies to the document titled “Respondent’s submissions”.

 (7) The document titled “Respondent’s notice of contention” must —